No Activity

-No Activity is an Australian comedy television series which streams on Stan, about two detectives on a stakeout.
+No Activity is an Australian comedy television series which debuted on Stan in 2015, about two detectives on a stakeout.
 The show was the first commission for the Australian streaming service.
 It comes from the production company Jungle Entertainment, a partnership between Trent O'Donnell, Jason Burrows, Chloe Rickard and Phil Lloyd.
-It is written and directed by Trent O'Donnell with Executive Producer Jason Burrows and Producer Chloe Rickard.
+It is written and directed by Trent O'Donnell with executive producer Jason Burrows and producer Chloe Rickard.

 The first season, consisting of six episodes, premiered in its entirety on 22 October 2015.
 The second season was released on 26 October 2016.